bozonx/sls-site/src/en/page/links.md

 - [Telegram channel (RU)](https://t.me/slsfreedom) - All information and news of the project
 - [SLS Chat (RU)](https://t.me/slsfreedom_chat) - Like-minded people striving for freedom.
 - [Blog](https://blog.p-libereco.org/ru/recent/1) - Blog on the Internet.
 Here are articles and podcast texts
+- [Main project website](/en/) - Basic information and wiki of the project

 ## Podcasts